 Topics in Logic

-Formative assessment (i.e. assessment that helps learning but does not directly feed into a final grade) will be by short problem sets.
-Students who consistently hand in problem sets will receive a final point for the exam.
+Students will be evaluated based on a final research paper.
+Formative assessment (i.e. assessment that helps learning but does not directly feed into a final grade) will be by short weekly problem sets.